 Writing is not a natural state.
 It’s not particularly comfortable.
-My happiness does not depend on it.
+My happiness only partially depends on it.
 Writing is a process, like meditation or exercise, and it is work.
-Yes, some days are easier than others.
+Some days are easier than others.
 Those flow states are an essential reprieve.
 The rest is just — struggle.
 This isn’t a complaint.
 I have no expectations or desires for this to be “easy.”
 I understand the reality of my profession, and I’ve grown to accept it.

 Most of what I write is garbage.

 There.
 I said it.
 Maybe it sounds harsh.
 And maybe it is.

 I know that when I say this during talks and lectures, I am met by a lot of sighs, clucks, blank stares.
 Some people simply don’t believe me; others presume I’m being modest.
 Still others are likely wondering, Then why bother?

 Recently I stumbled on this blog post by Austin Kleon, author of Steal Like An Artist: “Quantity Leads to Quality (the origin of a parable).”
 I’d never heard of the parable he mentions, but it immediately rang true.

 I throw a good portion of my word count away.
 “Garbage” is a catch-all term, of course.
 A portion of what I produce is recycled — revised, reused, cut & pasted — and a lot of the refuse I churn out is composted.
 That is, I drag it into a big file (appropriately labeled COMPOST) where it undergoes some strange process of alchemy, transforming from scraps into the rich base from which I coax new stories.

 My most recent publication, a short story called “MIA” (published by Meetinghouse), went through an extreme recycling process, inhabiting at least 10 progressively refined versions.
 I handwrote the first draft when I was pregnant with my youngest.
 He just turned two-years-old last month.
 Like I said, it’s a process.